olinkl/how_to_lightning/readme.md

 # first - bitcoin

 ## impl
-Bitcoin as 3 majors implementation for server
+Bitcoin as 3 majors implementations for server
 * bitcoind maintain by bitcoin core developers and bitcoin developers
 * btcd maintain by The btcsuite developers
 * libbitcoin

-we use bitcoind
+We use bitcoind

 ## deps version
 https://github.com/bitcoin/bitcoin/blob/master/doc/dependencies.md